-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported. - Results: We performed the procedure and discussed the results with management. - b) Obtain and inspect the entity's most recent documentation that it has tested / verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing / verifying backup restoration) and observe evidence that the test / verification was successfully performed within the past 3 months. - Results: We performed the procedure and discussed the results with management. - c) Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - Results: We performed the procedure and discussed the results with management.
+- 27. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - Results: We performed the procedure and discussed the results with management. - Obtain and inspect the entity's most recent documentation that it has tested / verified that its backups can be restored (if no written documentation, then inquire of personnel responsible for testing / verifying backup restoration) and observe evidence that the test / verification was successfully performed within the past 3 months. - Results: We performed the procedure and discussed the results with management. - Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - Results: We performed the procedure and discussed the results with management. - 28.
+Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #17.
+Observe evidence that the selected terminated employees have been removed or disabled from the network. - Results: We performed the procedure and discussed the results with management.

-Sexual Harassment
+Prevention of Sexual Harassment

-- 26. Using the 5 randomly selected employees / officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee / official completed at least one hour of sexual harassment training during the calendar year. - Results: No exceptions were noted as a result for the above listed procedures.
+- 29. Using the 5 randomly selected employees / officials from Payroll and Personnel procedure #17, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee / official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343. - Results: No exceptions were noted as a result of the above listed procedures.

-- 27. Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - Results: No exceptions were noted as a result for the above listed procedures. - 28.
-Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; - Results: No exceptions were noted as a result for the above listed procedures. - b) Number of sexual harassment complaints received by the agency; - Results: No exceptions were noted as a result for the above listed procedures. - c) Number of complaints which resulted in a finding that sexual harassment occurred; - Results: No exceptions were noted as a result for the above listed procedures. - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Results: No exceptions were noted as a result for the above listed procedures. - e) Amount of time it took to resolve each complaint. - Results: No exceptions were noted as a result for the above listed procedures.
+- 30. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - Results: No exceptions were noted as a result of the above listed procedures. - 31.
+Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - Number and percentage of public servants in the agency who have completed the training requirements; - Results: No exceptions were noted as a result of the above listed procedures. - Number of sexual harassment complaints received by the agency; - Results: No exceptions were noted as a result of the above listed procedures. - Number of complaints which resulted in a finding that sexual harassment occurred; - Results: No exceptions were noted as a result of the above listed procedures. - Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Results: No exceptions were noted as a result of the above listed procedures. - Amount of time it took to resolve each complaint. - Results: No exceptions were noted as a result of the above listed procedures.